 - Lower Yosemite Falls Loop (Yosemite Valley).
 If it’s raining hard enough that you don’t want to do a long hike, by definition the water will be flowing in the falls.
 When the falls are up, you’ll get wet standing on the bridge at lower falls anyway, so the rain shouldn’t be a deterrent.
 This is only about a 10-minute flat walk from the Yosemite Valley Lodge or about 45 minutes if you do the whole Lower Falls Loop.
 You can go back to the Mountain Room Bar for a cup of hot chocolate.
-If you’re lucky, you’ll score a place next to the fireplace, but that’s going to be hard on a weekend.
+If you’re lucky, you’ll score a place next to the fireplace.

 - Bridalveil Fall (Yosemite Valley).
 This is just a five minute walk from the parking lot.
 Like Yosemite Falls, rain or shine you’re going to get wet at the viewing point if the falls are in high flow, so there’s no reason not go in the rain when there’s some extra water in the falls!

 - Mirror Lake Loop (Yosemite Valley).
 This is a little longer, but unless the cloud ceiling is very low, it will give you spectacular looks at Half Dome and is only about a mile of mostly flat walking each way.
 If you’re feeling good, you can do the whole loop, which is about seven miles.
 Get off the free shuttle at stop #17 (not running in 2021, so that adds about a quarter mile each way if you park at the old stables lot near North Pines campground).